agladysh/luatexts/README.md

   Returns unserialized data tuple (as multiple return values).
   Tuples may be of zero values.

+  Issues (to be fixed in later revisions):

+  * Does not support loading UTF-8 string value type.
+    Use ordinary string value data to pass UTF-8 data instead.
+    (You'll need to know its size in bytes, of course.)

 ### JavaScript

 * `LUATEXTS.save(...) : string`